Budibase/website/content/blog/inside-it/citizen-development-governance.md

 Other teams and individual colleagues are then responsible for their adherence to these policies.
 We can also hold them responsible for the quality and efficiency of their own output, except to the extent that this is determined by the tools or training they’ve been provided.

+Take a look at our guide to empowering [citizen developers](/blog/inside-it/citizen-developers/).

 ### What happens when something goes wrong?

 This leads us back to accountability.
 Say you had a data breach relating to one of your citizen development projects.
 Our first task would be figuring out if the issue was a gap in our policies or a failure to comply with them in the first place.